AndrewPrifer/theminator/README.md

 #### Return value

 An enhanced object of the same shape.
-Values are replaced with an object of the shape `{ css: string, value: number, unit: string }`.
+Values are replaced with an object of the shape `{ css: string, number: number, unit: string }`.
 Called internally by `decorate()`.

 ## Development